nus-cs2103-AY2122S2/ip/docs/README.md

 # User Guide

 Bobby is a desktop app for managing your tasks.
-Utilize commands to add various types of tasks and Bobby will manage them for you.
+Utilize commands to add, remove and mark various types of tasks and Bobby will remember these tasks for you.

 ## Features
 * Adding a To Do: todo